 Delayed Reactions From Allergies to Food

 Many people aren’t aware that they have food allergies.
 An allergic reaction can take up to two days to occur after eating the offending food.
 A delayed reaction results when IgG antibodies are produced, while an immediate reaction occurs when IgE antibodies are released.
 This delayed response makes it difficult to associate symptoms with the culprit food.
 The other difficulty is that food allergies can cause a wide variety of symptoms that are not as obvious as IgE mediated responses like hives or anaphylactic shock.
 Underlying conditions can promote the development of food allergies.
-A leaky gut, and low digestive enzymes and stomach acid may allow intact food proteins to be absorbed into the blood stream causing an allergic reaction.
+A leaky gut, and low digestive enzymes and stomach acid may allow intact food proteins to be absorbed into the bloodstream causing an allergic reaction.
 Intestinal infections caused by yeast, bacteria, or parasites can also cause a problem.
-Correcting these underlying problems is key to treating the food allergies.
+Correcting these underlying problems is the key to treating food allergies.

 Common Food Allergens

 The foods that people are most commonly allergic to include dairy, eggs, and gluten.
 Other common allergens include peanuts, corn, soy, citrus fruits, tomato, potato, pepper, coffee, tea, chocolate, yeast, beans, and nuts.
-In most cases the foods that one is allergic to are those that are consumed on a regular basis.
+In most cases, the foods that one is allergic to are those that are consumed on a regular basis.
 The more frequently you eat a food, the more likely you are to become allergic to it.
-Food allergies can lead to food addiction, which may make one feel initially better after consuming the food, while avoiding the food can produce withdrawal symptoms.
-If you are experiencing any of the symptoms discussed previously, you may be allergic to a food, something in your environment, or an inhalants (anything in the air).
+Food allergies can lead to food addiction, which may make one feel initially better after consuming the food while avoiding the food can produce withdrawal symptoms.
+If you are experiencing any of the symptoms discussed previously, you may be allergic to food, something in your environment, or an inhalant (anything in the air).
 Allergy testing is a simple process that we perform at our office for patients 6 years and older.
-The results are same day and we do accept insurance for testing.
+The results are the same day and we do accept insurance for testing.
 Our practice can work with you to develop an individualized treatment plan to address your symptoms and diagnoses.
 If you think allergy testing is right for you or someone in your family, the next step is to contact our office at 678-443-4000 today.